caiyuanhao1998/Retinexformer/README.md

 <img src="./figure/ntire.png"  height=240> <img src="./figure/NTIRE_2024_award.png"  height=240>

 ### News
+- **2024.09.15 :** An enhanced version of Retinexformer (ECCV 2024) has been released at [this repo](https://github.com/redrock303/ADF-LLIE).
+Feel free to check and use it. 🤗
 - **2024.08.07 :** We share the code that can draw our teaser figure (the bar comparison) [here](https://github.com/caiyuanhao1998/draw_script/tree/master/bar).
 Feel free to use it in your research :smile:
 - **2024.07.03 :** We share more results of compared baseline methods to help your research.
 Feel free to download them from [Google Drive](https://drive.google.com/drive/folders/1P75bv6jBp8UxcLDhqMACvIQXck2sS9da?usp=sharing) or [Baidu Disk](https://pan.baidu.com/s/1ksGGV6nMyVVE6OqGuyO8_w?pwd=cyh2) :smile:
 - **2024.07.01 :** An enhanced version of Retinexformer has been accepted by ECCV 2024.
 Code will be released.
 Stay tuned. 🚀